AndroidAlliance/EdgeEffectOverride/README.md

 references to ScrollView, ListView, ExpandableListView, GridView & ViewPager with references to the the classes found in this library.

-No need to edit any graphics, simple colorize the edge effect dynamically or via the layout xml, easy!
+No need to edit any graphics, simply colorize the edge effect dynamically or via the layout xml, easy!